All Episodes

 What should my body language be that?

-So 90% of the work is not you know running your dog or doing all this physical work.
+So 90% of the work is not, you know, running your dog or doing all this physical work.

-I also travel for sessions, uh, and then we also do Zoom sessions as well.
+And then we also do Zoom sessions as well.

 Oh, Zoom session.

-Okay, so anybody watching this anywhere in the world can take advantage of that.
+So anybody watching this anywhere in the world can take advantage of that.

 Absolutely.

-Okay, so let me give out your website again.
+So let me give out your website again.

 All right.

-Well, that's that's really good to know.
+Well, that's really good to know.

-Um it seems to me that along the way, and I I know you want to be kind about you know people and your clients and so on, but one of the things that I've observed is that problem dogs often stem from problem people or who just don't know, they're reinforcing the wrong things.
+And it seems to me that along the way, and I know you want to be kind about, you know, people and your clients and so on, but one of the things that I've observed is that problem dogs often stem from problem people or who just don't know.

-Um I deal with are people with good intentions and they're doing the wrong thing.
+Most of what I deal with are people with good intentions and they're doing the wrong thing.

-Um, and and they have good intentions.
+There's putting up the wrong effort and they have good intentions.

-But for example, uh, let's say someone has a dog that is growling at people just for no good reason.
+But for example, let's say someone has a dog that is growling at people just for no good reason.

 They're just every anytime someone comes around their owner or around them, they're just growling at that person.